Maryland company promotes empanada tradition while giving Latin workers a job

 “When one of my cousins died, the company supported me financially and emotionally,” says Sis, who came from Coban, a city in the Guatemalan highlands.
 “I was allowed to take time off to mourn my cousin.”

-“I bring my son to work with me at 3 p.m. and his father picks him up around 4pm,” Sis says she’s grateful to be able to take care of her son.
+“I bring my son to work with me at 3 p.m. and his father picks him up around 4 p.m.,” she says and adds she’s grateful to be able to take care of her son.

 She also loves MasPanadas work environment.
 Sis says she feels seen by her boss and her co-workers.